Looking for a rewarding healthcare job in 2018?

-In summary, every state must adhere to the mimum training: at least 75 hours of training, including at least 16 hours of supervised practical or clinical training and 12 hours of continuing education per 12 month period; and many require even more training – which is a good thing!
+Every state must adhere to the minimum training: at least 75 hours of training, including at least 16 hours of supervised practical or clinical training and 12 hours of continuing education per 12 month period; and many require even more training – which is a good thing!

-So while you CAN work as a home health aide and NOT be certified you will be limited to private work as just about every home health agency accepts Medicare patients and you will not be allowed to work a this without being certified.
+So while you can work as a home health aide and not be certified you will be limited to private work – just about every home health agency accepts Medicare patients and you will not be allowed to work at these agencies without being certified.

 That’ the long answer.
 Short answer is you need to certified as a home health aide.

 More Reasons To Be Certified As A Home Health Aide